 In the case of cell B4, both CSV files have values and they are the same.
 So, in the new workbook, cell B4 will get the value 0.

-We can notice that cells B10, C13, and D8 get blank as they were in the CSV files.
+Cells B10, C13, and D8 are blank, as they were in the CSV files.

-- At first, create a new column with the heading Compare under Column F.
+- Create a new column with the heading Compare under Column F.

-- Then, proceed to cell F5 and write down the formula below.
+- Proceed to cell F5 and enter the formula below:

 =IF(COUNTIF('File 2.csv'!$E$5:$E$14,E5)=0,1,0)